• Skip to primary navigation

 Why is it Called a Scotch Pancake?

-The name of drop scones is due to the thicker batter, which just drops from a spoon on to the hot griddle or pancake pan.
+Their other name drop scones comes from the thick pancake batter, which simply drops from a spoon onto the hot griddle or pancake pan.

-Are they the Same as Scones, Pikelets and Crumpets?
+Are Scotch Pancakes the Same as Scones, Pikelets and Crumpets?

-Drop scones are not the same as scones that we also make in Scotland - see my savoury scone recipe for fluffy cheese scones.
+Scottish pancakes or drop scones are not the same as scones that we also make in Scotland - see my savoury cheese scones recipe.

 They are also not the same as pikelets in the UK, as they are thin crumpets with holes.

-However, I see that Scotch pancakes (drop scones) as we know in the UK are the equivalent of what are called pikelets in Australia and New Zealand.
+Although, I see that Scotch pancakes as we know in the UK are the equivalent of what are called pikelets in Australia and New Zealand.

 thick pancake rounds on a hot pan turning out on to a tea towel

-To keep Corsican hubby happy, I developed this Auld Alliance recipe version, merging Scotland and Corsica in a simple Scotch pancake.
-The addition of just a little chestnut flour is a typical rustic flour used in Corsican cuisine and easily found in health food stores or the healthy section in supermarkets.
+To keep my Corsican hubby happy, I developed this Auld Alliance version, merging Scotland and Corsica in a simple Scotch pancake.
+I replaced a little plain flour with a small amount of chestnut flour - a traditional rustic flour in Corsican cooking - adds flavour and texture without overpowering the pancakes.

 Chestnut flour adds a nutty, rich texture and goes beautifully when paired with orange.
-If you can't find it, no worries.
-Just complete with plain flour - or use a little wholemeal flour.
+Nothing else tastes quite like it.
+If you can't find chestnut flour, simply use more plain flour - or substitute with buckwheat or wholemeal flour for a rustic flavour.

 small thick pancakes with a spoonful of jam